Amref Health Africa ยท WASH Footprint

 Our Interventions

-Water Interventions
+Water interventions.

 Community Engagement

-we conduct sensitization and awareness forums on the importance of safe water, hygiene practices, and sustainable usage with communities prior to building any infrastructure.
+We conduct sensitization and awareness forums on the importance of safe water, hygiene practices, and sustainable usage with communities prior to building any infrastructure.
 Through inclusive dialogues, we foster ownership by encouraging community contributions and active participation in operations and maintenance (O&M) of water systems.

 Water Infrastructure Development